DanielKeep/DanielKeep.github.io/src/0000-rust-ver-attr.md

 This represents an additional "hoop" to jump through when contributing a new package to the ecosystem.
 It also represents (for Cargo), additional work in the form of almost assured requests from users for them to "do the right thing" in selecting packages with supported language versions.

+Additionally, in the absence of a general "early attribute processing" system, this requires the parser to actively enforce the semantics of the `rust_ver` attribute.
+Having such processing hard-wired into the parser is not ideal, from a "separation of concerns" perspective.

+If the "language version gate" idea is adopted, this likely means additional internal complexity in the compiler to define, check, and assert these gates, for every new feature introduced.

 # Alternatives

 One alternative is to simply do nothing.
 This will likely cause, at worst, minor discomfort to users, until a backward-incompatible version of the language comes into existence.
 It should be noted that these changes would be *difficult to make at a later date*, since in order to be effective, all existing packages would have to be updated.
 That said, provided there is sufficient time between implementation and the existence of a backward-incompatible version of Rust, any negative effects are likely to be minimal.

+The package ecosystem concerns could also *potentially* be ameliorated prior to a backward-incompatible transition by tagging all existing packages with external metadata and requiring all new or updated packages to specify a version number.

 A potential alternative to the simple `rust_ver` syntax would be to allow for more specific version specifications.
-For example, `">=1.3,<1.3.78|>=1.4"` might be used to work around problems in specific versions.
+For example, `"1.3 ..
+1.3.78, 1.4 .."` might be used to work around problems in specific versions.
 However, this is really more appropriate for the `cfg` attribute.

 # Unresolved questions